Megan Seifert, Executive Director

 Le’a is from Hilo, Hawaii, where the science focus ranges from studying coral reefs to marine biology, preserving the native forests, and studying the night sky.
 She began in education as a teacher, working simultaneously as a journalist.
 She has since worked in media for ten years, at newspapers, small companies, non-profits, and more.
 She most enjoys working with organizations who provide positive experiences for kids.

 Mary Ellen holds a BA in Biology/Environmental Studies from University of California, Santa Cruz.
-She has worked as an environmental education guide for seven years balancing that with substitute teaching K-12 in the local school district.
+She has worked as an environmental education guide for more than 10 years, balancing that with substitute teaching K-12 in the local school district.
 For fun she coaches a high school Nordic ski team and tries to get in as much play time outside, skiing, running and biking.
 She hopes to inspire students to be curious about natural processes in order to foster a deeper appreciation of our environment.

 Board of Directors

 Andy is the Dean of Students and a science teacher at Sugar Bowl Academy, where he has worked for 10 years.
 His focus in the classroom is to continually push core understandings in science by drawing together big ideas.
 He asks students to develop the ability to make observations, ask scientific questions, formulate hypotheses, design experiments, and create scientific arguments.
 His goal is not only to improve students’ scientific minds, but also to build confidence and independence.
 He has extensive experience training adults in student support programs and outdoor education.
 His experience as an educator, residential life specialist, scientist, and outdoorsman supports his role at Headwaters.
 Andy is a member of the National Association of Biology Teachers and the Nation Science Teachers Association.